oktaytuncay/Kubernetes/kubernetes.md

 |API      |5000        |3306       |
 |Database |3306        |No Egree   |

 Let us now look at Network Security in Kubernetes.
-Let's assume we have a cluster with set of nodes hosting a set of pods and services.
-Each node, pod and service has an IP address.
+Let's assume we have a cluster with a set of nodes hosting a set of pods and services.
+Each node, pod, and service has an IP address.

-One of the pre-requisities for networking in Kubernetes is, whatever solution we implement, the pods should be able to communicate with each other without having to configure any additional settings like routes.
+One of the pre-requisites for networking in Kubernetes is, that whatever solution we implement, the pods should be able to communicate with each other without having to configure any additional settings like routes.

 All pods are on a virtual private network that spans across the nodes in the Kubernetes cluster.
-And they can all by default reach each other using the IPs, pod names or services configured for that purpose.
+And they can all by default reach each other using the IPs, pod names, or services configured for that purpose.

-Kubernetes is configured by default with an `All Allow` rule that allows traffic from any pod to any other pod or services withing the cluster.
+Kubernetes is configured by default with an `All Allow` rule that allows traffic from any pod to any other pod or services within the cluster.

 Let us now bring back the previous simple architecture and see how it fits in Kubernetes.
-For each component in the application, we deploy a pod one for the front-end webserver, for the API server and one for the database.
-By default all these three layers can communicate with each others.
+For each component in the application, we deploy a pod one for the front-end webserver, for the API server, and one for the database.
+By default, all these three layers can communicate with each other.

 <p align="center">
   <img src="images/31.png" alt="drawing" width="250"/>
 </p>

 What if we do not want the front-end WebServer to be able to communicate with the database server directly?
-Say for example, our security teams and audits require us to prevent that.
+Say, for example, our security teams and audits require us to prevent that.
 That is where we would implement a Network Policy to allow traffic to the database server only from the API server.

-A Network policy is an another object in the Kubernetes namespace.
+A Network policy is another object in the Kubernetes namespace.
 We can link a network policy to one or more pods.
 We can define rules within the network policy.
 In this case, we would say `Allow Ingress Traffic From the API Pod on Port 3306`.

 Once this policy is created, it blocks all other traffic to the pod and only allows traffic that matches the specified rule.
 So how does this definition in theory actually work?